pagkly/Zed/Investopedia3/Human-Life Approach.md

 The human-life approach is usually calculated by taking into account a number of factors, including, but not limited to, the insured individual's age, gender, planned retirement age, occupation, annual wage, employment benefits, as well as the personal and financial information of the spouse and/or dependent children.

 Since the value of a human life has economic value only in its relation to other lives, such as a spouse or dependent children, this method is typically only used for families with working family members.
-The human-life approach contrasts with the [needs approach](https://www.investopedia.com/terms/n/needsapproach.asp).
+The human-life approach contrasts with the [[needs approach]](https://www.investopedia.com/terms/n/needsapproach.asp).

 When using the human-life approach, it's necessary to replace all of the income that's lost when an employed family member dies.
 This figure includes after-tax pay and makes adjustments for expenses (like a second car) incurred while earning that income.
-It also considers the value of [health insurance](https://www.investopedia.com/terms/h/healthinsurance.asp) or other employee benefits.
+It also considers the value of [[health insurance]](https://www.investopedia.com/terms/h/healthinsurance.asp) or other employee benefits.

 ## The Human-Life Approach Calculation